ebi-uniprot/uniprot-website/scripts/archive-statistics/README.md

 It cross-checks, per dataset (UniProtKB / Reviewed / Unreviewed):

-- **Structure** — the anchors every other check reads (`.archived-tabs`, `.archived-charts`, tables) must be present at all.
-Everything below only reports what it _finds_ disagreeing with the source, so without this a blank or gutted capture runs zero checks and reports OK.
+- **Coverage** — every view the embedded source has data for must actually be in the document, and exactly once.
+Everything below only reports what it _finds_ disagreeing with the source, so without this a blank or gutted capture runs fewer checks and still reports OK.
+Coverage is gated on the payload rather than on the registry alone: a document is only required to render what its own data contains, which is what makes the assertion safe to make.
 - **Tables** — every source raw value (count / entryCount / totalCount), formatted
   exactly as the page formats it, must be present, and row counts must match the source item counts.
 Catches dropped/duplicated rows, wrong values and dataset swaps.
-Derived cells (percentages, per-entry averages) are recomputed but only reported as warnings (they depend on reproducing D3/rounding).
-The small row-per-dataset tables go further — the registry names the statistic behind each column, so every cell is compared to its own source value (those cells render as `… || 0`, so "all zeros" would otherwise pass).
+Derived cells (Percent, per-entry average) are recomputed from the source and reported as **warnings** — they are cosmetic, but a disagreement means the page and the payload are telling different stories.
+They are also taken out of the pool the raw values are matched against, where they would otherwise be free to satisfy a raw value that is not displayed at all.
+The small row-per-dataset tables go further — the registry names the statistic behind each column, so every cell is compared to its own source value (those cells render as `… || 0`, so "all zeros" would otherwise pass), and the dataset rows themselves must all be present, in order.
 A table whose heading matches no registry entry is warned about, never silently skipped.
 - **Charts** — the sequence-length and history line plots hold data that appears in no table, so their y-axis scale is checked against the source max; a y-axis scaled to a fraction of the real max means the chart was frozen mid-D3-transition (the bug this whole check was built to catch).
-Pie slice counts/names are checked too.
+Each pie group must have one figure per dataset, in order, and its slice counts/names are checked against the source; a pie the verifier cannot identify at all is a mismatch, not a warning.

 The verifier deliberately anchors only on capture-owned markup (`.archived-tabs`, `.archived-charts`, `data-key`, axis classes, `<thead>` headers, section headings) and